El Teúl: Sculpture

 A prehispanic sculpture was found, representing a life-size decapitated ballgame player.

-It is a stone sculpture dated between 900-1100 CE, there is evidence that it was intentionally manufactured without head, probably for the ball game rituals.
+It is a stone sculpture dated between 900 and 1100 CE, there is evidence that it was intentionally manufactured without head, probably for the ball game rituals.

 It is a cylindrical sculpture measuring 1.97 meters high, 52 centimeters in diameter, with an approximate weight of one ton, found on the south side, east of the ballgame court.

 Also found fragments of another such sculpture at the other side, it is possible that there are other similar sculptures.

 Furnace

 An almost intact copper smelting furnace was found, one of the metallurgy problems is how to fire furnaces; evidence found indicate that corn cobs were apparently used, used as fuel and wick.

 The prehispanic furnace built over 800 years ago, was used for copper smelter.

 Finding this furnace is of great importance, is the oldest in prehispanic Mexico and was used during the early postclassical, i.e. between 900 and 1200 CE.

 The furnace was built with Stone and masonry, has ashes and corn traces and burnt corn, that was used as fuel, these organic materials will allow a more precise dating.

 In some Michoacán Purépecha sites, have found structures resembling furnaces but very damaged, this is the first one complete, allowing analyzing aspects of technologies used, which was not known in Mexico.